guangqi23/facebook-recruiting-iv-human-or-bot/README.md

 For this competition, we will be chasing down robots for an online auction site.
 Human bidders on the site are becoming increasingly frustrated with their inability to win auctions vs their software-controlled counterparts.
 Goal of this competition is to identify online auction bids that are placed by bots, helping the site owners to easily flag these users for removal from their site to prevent unfair auction activity.

-# Attempt
-( a more detailed version of ipynb file is uploaded )
+# Attempt ( a more detailed version of ipynb file is uploaded )

-Analzing more than 7 million bids to come up with various features such as : <br>
+<u>Analyzing more than 7 million bids to come up with various features such as : </u> <br>

 Num of bids<br>
 statistics of time difference for bids of each bidder<br>